 Where CP cannot be determined because the horizontal line through the back-of-head of the mid-sized male is on the level of a gap within the head restraint, CP will be determined using a 165 mm diameter sphere with its centre at the same height level as the horizontal line through the back-of-head of a mid-sized male.

-When the sphere is making first contact with the head restraint, CP is designated as the rearmost point of the sphere in the gap area (see Figure 1-5).
+When the sphere is making first contact with the head restraint, the CP is designated as the rearmost point of the sphere in the gap area (see Figure 1-5).

 2.3.2.
 For front outboard head restraints that are prevented by the interior surface of the vehicle roofline from meeting the required height as specified in paragraph 5.1.1.2. of this Regulation, the requirements of paragraph 5.1.1.4. of this Regulation are assessed by the following procedure: